aswinayyolath/stretch-kafka-docs/docs/Deploying-Strimzi-in-Stretch-Mode.md

   value: 'false'
 ```

-**Remote Clusters**
+**Remote clusters**

 ```yaml
 - name: STRIMZI_STRETCH_MODE
   value: 'true'
 ```

-After making these changes, save the `ClusterServiceVersion` YAML, which will restart the Operator pod.
+After making these changes, save the `ClusterServiceVersion` YAML, which will trigger a restart of the operator pod.

-### Applying Kafka and KafkaNodePool CRs in the Central Cluster
+### Applying `Kafka` and `KafkaNodePool` CRs in the central cluster

-Once the setup is complete, apply the Kafka and KafkaNodePool CRs in the Central cluster.
+Once the setup is complete, apply the `Kafka` and `KafkaNodePool` CRs in the central cluster.
 Below are example CRs:

 ```yaml